wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 The CDK build process automatically generates large part of the CDK library from [CloudFormation resource specifications][CloudFormationSpec].
-For example, the [CfnBucket][CfnBucket] construct corresponds to the [AWS::S3::Bucket][AWS::S3::Bucket] CloudFormation resource.
+For example, the [CfnBucket][CfnBucket] construct represents a mechanical translation the [AWS::S3::Bucket][AWS::S3::Bucket] CloudFormation resource.
 The AWS documentation refers to these objects as [Layer 1][L1] constructs.

-In addition to the generated L1 constructs, AWS engineers developed

-* [construct module][Constructs]
-* [Layer 1][L1]: This is because L1 constructs are auto-generated from the CloudFormation resource specification during the AWS CDK build process.
-* [Layer 2][L2]: Help to reduce boilerplate, mainly by applying sensible defaults
-* [Layer 3][L3]: Your code
+You rarely use these generated objects because CDK engineers also created [Layer 2][L2] constructs which equip Layer 1 constructs with reasonable defaults, convenience methods and other syntactic sugar.
+For example, the Layer 2 [Bucket][Bucket] construct allows you to create an S3 bucket that follows security best practices by configuring only a few parameters.

+Finally, your code lives at [Layer 3][L3]: your own constructs modeling a application specific patterns of your infrastructure.

 Story for: